tawaship/Creap/README.md

 ## Rerease note

+### v1.1.5 (07/31/2017)
+- [fix] createjs.Text
+	- Fixed incorrect padding and range of touch judgment when newline by wordwrap or textAlign is other than left.

 ### v1.1.4 (07/28/2017)
 - [modify] The variables "stage" and "erportRoot" can now be acquired normally from the listener.